JLSteenwyk/ClipKIT/docs/change_log/index.rst

 - Added a ``gappyout`` trimming mode with automatic, gap-distribution-based threshold selection
 - Added a ``block-gappy`` trimming mode for contiguous runs of high-gappyness sites
 - Added a ``composition-bias`` trimming mode for sites with strong compositional skew
+- Added a ``heterotachy`` trimming mode using a parsimony guide tree and clade-level entropy variation
 - Dropped Python 3.9 support and raised the minimum supported version to Python 3.10
 - Robustness improvements for repeated in-process execution and logging behavior